devanshi80/IDS/README.md

-# 🛡️ Smart Threat Detection
+# 🛡️ Smart Intrusion Detection System

 A real-time, ML-powered system to detect potentially malicious bot-related activity by scanning open network ports on your machine.
 Built with ensemble learning, SHAP explainability, and an interactive Streamlit UI.